Best Hunting Rifles – What Setup Is Right For You?

 For the cost, these are some of the best buys you can make since they punch way, way above their price points.

 But something that really helps the 1500 stand out is the HACT trigger.
-Howa makes their own triggers and these 2-stage beauties are almost magical.
+Howa makes their own triggers and these two stage beauties are almost magical.
 By far the best factory trigger on a hunting rifle you can find on any rifle under $2,000.

-Every 1500 I’ve owned has also been shockingly accurate.
+Every HOWA 1500 I’ve owned has also been shockingly accurate.
 From 300 BLK to 300 Win Mag, all of my rifles have shot at least 1 MOA, and most of them are much better with the right ammo.
-Again, the cost of this rifle is pretty impressive and shows a lot of consistency.
+Follow-up shots are also a breeze thanks to the thick and gently curved recoil pad at the back of the gun.
+They really help in reducing and redirecting the recoil, so I don’t really feel the kickback too much.
+This helps me maintain consistent accuracy, which is pretty impressive within this price bracket.

-This rifle is barebones, literally.
+The HOWA 1500 Hogue lets you do a lot of customizations; you can switch to an aftermarket stock, add a detachable magazine with a larger capacity, or just alter it to fit your style.
+Right out of the box though, this rifle is barebones, literally.
 It’s missing anything fancy outside of that wonderful trigger.
-But really, if that’s all you need… this is an outstanding deal that will fill the freezer for pennies per pound.
+But really, if that’s all you need… this lightweight and entry-level sporting rifle is an outstanding deal that will fill the freezer for pennies per pound.

 Howa 1500 Hogue Pros and Cons